actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 api.redis.publish(payload)
 ```

-actionhero also uses redis to allow for pub/sub communication between nodes.
+ActionHero also uses redis to allow for pub/sub communication between nodes.

 You can broadcast and receive messages from other peers in the cluster: